pypy/pypy/pypy/doc/stackless.rst

     will come from any call to ``coro.switch()`` and can be caught.
 If the exception isn't caught, it will be propagated to the parent coroutine.

+When a coroutine is garbage-collected, it gets the ``.kill()`` method sent to it.
+This happens at the point the next ``.switch`` method is called, so the target coroutine of this call will be executed only after the ``.kill`` has finished.

 Example
 ~~~~~~~